mtb0x1/llama2.rs.wasm/README.md

-# A first-level heading
-rework in progress ...
+# rework in progress ...
 I will try to port few llama2.rs to wasm, each will be in a ./portX folder with specific instructions.

 ## Check instructions